Dragon8029/100-days-of-code/Attempt6.md

 ##D50/100:
 *Sep 22, 2019*

-Spend some time on Hacker Rank, it seems like a good place to practice the javascript that I've been learning.
+Spent some time on Hacker Rank, it seems like a good place to practice the javascript that I've been learning.

+---

+##D51/100:
+*Sep 23, 2019*

+Spent some more time doing Hacker Rank practice challenges.

 ---